 5 Tips To Help You Recycle At Home

-While spring cleaning can be a great way to brighten your mood and lift your spirits, it can also be beneficial to the environment, if done correctly.
-A report from the Department for Environment, Food and Rural Affairs (DEFRA), revealed that British household create over 26 million tones of waste each year.
-In the battle to reduce waste consumption in your household during your spring clean, try out our top 5 recycling tips.
+Whilst cleaning and getting organised can be great ways to brighten your mood and lift your spirits, it can also be beneficial to the environment if done correctly.
+A report from the Department for Environment, Food and Rural Affairs (DEFRA), revealed that British households create over 26 million tonnes of waste each year.
+In the battle to reduce waste consumption in your household during your ‘spring’ clean, try out our top 5 recycling tips.

 1. Know What Can Be Recycled